 Apparently, panicked parents were calling and emailing the producers by the hundreds.
 The morning TV show had both the producer of Blue's Clues and Steve himself as guests to debunk the rumor.
 True?

-Nothing puts a crimp in your day like finding out you're dead.
-Steve Burns is used to it.
+Nothing puts a crimp in your day like finding out you're dead, but Steve Burns is used to it.
 In countless newspaper interviews and TV appearances since 1999, he's had to deny kicking the bucket.
 For some reason the public just won't buy it.
-People seem to want to believe he's dead.
+People seem to want to believe Steve Burns is dead.

-The claim that Burns succumbed to a heroin overdose first popped up on the Internet in 1998, according to a note from the producers of Blue's Clues, the kids' show that made him famous.
-No one knows precisely how or why the rumor began, but at one point it was spreading so fast that Burns' own mother heard it and frantically phoned him to make sure he was still alive (details from E!
+The claim that he succumbed to a heroin overdose first popped up on the Internet in 1998, according to a message from the producers of Blue's Clues, the kids' TV show that made him famous.
+No one knows precisely how or why the rumor began, but at one point it was spreading so fast that Burns' own mother heard it from a friend and frantically phoned him to make sure it wasn't true (see details from E!
 Online).